Edd Mann Developer

 method: get

 This configuration defines a single Lambda function which is exposed via a root API Gateway path.
-This also provides a couple of environment variables which specifiy the SOX executable location, along with the desired intro and outro audio files.
-We then use a Serverless plugin to correctly add the desired binary support to the API Gateway.
-As we desire to use Polly within Lambda we permit access to both the DescribeVoices and SynthesizeSpeech actions.
-Before continuing we should include the Serverless plugin we have defined as a development dependency.
+It also provides a couple of environment variables which specify the SOX executable location, along with the desired intro and outro audio files.
+We then use a Serverless plugin to correctly add binary support to the API Gateway.
+As we desire to use Polly within Lambda, we permit access to both the DescribeVoices and SynthesizeSpeech actions.
+Before continuing, we should include the Serverless plugin we have defined as a development dependency.

 $ npm install serverless-apigw-binary --save-dev